oasis-open/cti-stix-elevator/docs/stix-mappings.rst

     the property ``spec_version``.
 In all cases, the version information is not transfered from the STIX 1.x object, but depends upon the --version option when invoking the elevator.

+    In the examples below, the ``spec_version`` property is omitted, but for STIX 2.1 it is often required.

 Versioning
 ~~~~~~~~~~~~~~~~~~~